 The beating heart of a mind map is its subject, sitting front and center.
-The simple design is what contributes to helping the user stay focused, jumpstart memory, and structure thoughts organically around said map's heart center.
+The simple design is what contributes to helping the user stay focused.

 You can share the content you create online on the Coggle website, or export them as .PNG or .PDF files.

 In 2018, the Coggle team released their most significant update ever to the application, the flowchart feature.

 Also called a "process diagram," a flowchart is a way of illustrating the steps necessary to complete a task.